Chaly Mah Chee Kheong

 Mr Chaly Mah had served in Deloitte for over 38 years.
 Prior to his retirement on 31 May 2016, he was CEO of Deloitte Asia Pacific and Chairman of Deloitte Singapore, and Vice Chairman of Deloitte Global Board of Directors.
 He has extensive experience serving both multinational and local companies across a wide spectrum of industries, specialising in financial services, telecommunications and technology, real estate, private equity and manufacturing.

-Mr Mah is currently Chairman of Netlink NBN Management Pte Ltd, the Singapore Accountancy Commission and National University of Singapore Business School Accounting Advisory Board.
-He is also board member of Capitaland Limited, Singapore Economic Development Board, Monetary Authority of Singapore and the National University of Singapore Board of Trustee.
+Mr Mah is currently Chairman of Surbana Jurong Group and Netlink NBN Management Pte Ltd. He is also a board member of Capitaland Investment Limited, Flipkart Pte Ltd, Monetary Authority of Singapore and the National University of Singapore and SG Eco Fund Board of Trustee.

-Mr Keith Tan assumed the appointment of Chief Executive of the Singapore Tourism Board on 29 October 2018.
+Ms Melissa Ow assumed the appointment of Chief Executive of the Singapore Tourism Board on 1 June 2023.

-Ms Audrey Kuah is Head, Group Marketing, Group Consumer Financial Services at OCBC Bank.
-In her current role, Audrey drives business and growth focused marketing initiatives for OCBC.
-Prior to OCBC, Audrey was the former Executive Director, Media Practice - Asia Pacific at Dentsu Aegis Network.
-As Executive Director, Media Practice – Asia Pacific, she was responsible for the evolution of the business model and future capabilities.
-She was also global head of its first R & D Centre, where she was responsible for the development of proprietary and future forward marketing platforms that combined machine learning, artificial intelligence, cloud technology and the deep marketing expertise of Dentsu Group.
+As the former Executive Director of Media Practice – Dentsu Aegis Network Asia Pacific, she was responsible for the evolution of the business model and future capabilities.
+She was also Managing Director of Dentsu Aegis’ Group’s 1st global R & D centre, Global Data Innovation Centre, located in Singapore, where she was responsible for the development of proprietary and future forward marketing platforms that combined machine learning, artificial intelligence, cloud technology and the deep marketing expertise of Dentsu Group.
 Ms Kuah was also its Chief Client Officer, Southeast Asia and former Singapore CEO.

 Ms Kuah’s expertise in marketing, digital and advertising has been deployed across industries and geographies, for more than two decades.
-Ms Kuah is active in the industry and is on the board of Intellectual Property Office of Singapore International.
-She was also a member of the Future Economy Council Modern Services Sub-Committee.
+Ms Kuah is active in the industry and was most recently on the board of the Intellectual Property Office of Singapore International.

 Mr Lim Eng Hwee is the Chief Executive Officer of the Urban Redevelopment Authority (URA) with effect from 1st September 2017.
 URA is Singapore’s national planning agency, responsible for the physical planning and urban development of Singapore.